cudoventures/cudos-noded-packager/public-testnet-seed-update.md

 ## Check that all is well

-Once the packages have been updated, the config.toml updated and the node restarted, it is best to make sure tha tthe node is still running properly.
+Once the packages have been updated, the config.toml updated and the node restarted, it is best to make sure that the node is still running properly.

 The easiest way of doing this is to use the tool ```cudos-gex``` which will present a text console app frontend showing amongst other things, the current block.
-If yo usee the current advancing, it is likely that allk is well.
+If you see the current advancing, it is likely that all is well.

 If you have any issues with any of the above, please open a ticket in the Cudos Discord support ticket system.